btxl192/VirtualAssistant/AVSClientFiles/readme.txt

 HOW TO USE:

 1) Set up the AVS client according to

    https://developer.amazon.com/en-US/docs/alexa/avs-device-sdk/windows-64.html

-2) Replace the MediaPlayer.cpp in

-   \avs-device-sdk\MediaPlayer\GStreamerMediaPlayer\src

-   with the MediaPlayer.cpp in this folder (AVSClientFiles)

-3) Replace the UserInputManager.cpp in

-   \avs-device-sdk\SampleApp\src

-   with the UserInputManager.cpp in this folder (AVSClientFiles)

-3) Run make again to build the new media player
+   INSTEAD of the official repo, use the following repo

+   Clone the repo from https://github.com/btxl192/CustomAVSSDK

-4) Copy the following files to your MINGW home directory
+2) Copy the following files to your MINGW home directory

    host_output.py
    startapp.bat
    startaudiohost.bat
    startsample.bat

-5) Use startapp.bat to run the client
+3) Use startapp.bat to run the client